-Permits safeguard the wellbeing and safety of Albertans by ensuring conformance of building and electrical systems to provincial codes and standards, such as the Alberta Building Code, the Fire Code and the Canadian Electrical Code.
-These are designed to be comprehensive, applying to all aspects of buildings and electrical systems, including solar PV.
+Permits safeguard the wellbeing and safety of Albertans by ensuring conformance of building and electrical systems to provincial codes and standards, such as the Alberta Building Code, the Fire Code and the Canadian Electrical Code.27 These are designed to be comprehensive, applying to all aspects of buildings and electrical systems, including solar PV.
 While codes regulate how systems are inspected, municipalities are responsible for that inspection.

+There are three types of permits that are relevant for solar PV project development and installation: development, building and electrical permits.
 While the permit process begins once a site has been identified, in some cases selecting a site is influenced by development and building permit requirements.